reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |3,013|2,082|0.41|70.9%|29.1%|

 The Kappa value for the random forest model was 0.410.
-This would indicate that there is a fair agreement amongst the results and the model.
+This would indicate that there is a moderate agreement amongst the results and the model.
 The top 4 variables with the most importance were PO, A, InnOuts, and E.

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/79723505/109395485-22157500-78d9-11eb-9a7c-8e37b79dac2d.png">